 Amplify the Positive — Request for More Reviews

 A great offense can be your best defense.
 That’s why it’s important to develop a strategy around asking for reviews from other customers.
 Ideally, this will help you amplify positive feedback about your company while also drowning out the negative.

 While some business review sites like Yelp frown upon business owners asking customers for feedback, other sites — including Google — allow you to reach out to customers for reviews.
 Knowing how to get Google reviews is easy because there are multiple ways to do so.

 Do you collect customer email addresses or phone numbers at the point of sale or care?
 If so, then you can use that contact information to reach out to customers after they leave.
 Just make sure you get their permission to gather the information and tell them how you plan on using it.

 Keep the message short and to the point, and add some personalization to show that you highly value their specific feedback.
 Be sure to provide a Google reviews link that will quickly take the customer to your Google Business Profile and make it easy for them to leave a review.

 Use the Ask Tool from ReviewTrackers

-The Ask Tool is a software feature that includes an intelligent workflow set to help you generate new reviews through email campaigns, SMS, on-site kiosks, and customizable landing pages.
+The Ask Tool by ReviewTrackers is an online reputation management software feature that provides an intelligent workflow for teams looking to generate new reviews through SMS and email campaigns, on-site kiosks, and customizable landing pages.

-Looking to optimize results that you need?
-Automate the follow-up with scheduled reminders and drip campaigns.
-Don’t worry: over-solicitation prevention technology helps you keep your email list clean.
+With the Ask Tool, you can also automate follow-up with scheduled reminders and drip campaigns.
+Meanwhile, Ask Tool’s over-solicitation prevention technology helps you keep your email list clean.